mtanksl/OpenTibia/README.md

 You can use [SQLiteStudio](https://github.com/pawelsalawa/sqlitestudio/releases).

+# Dat and Spr editor

+You can use Blackdemon's Tibia editor, download direct from here [4Shared](https://www.4shared.com/s/fYbs_yvrrge).

 # Project's wiki

 If you want to know what is implemented and how it works, please, visit the [Project's wiki](https://github.com/mtanksl/OpenTibia/wiki).